 Accordingly, Desjardins adopted a sustainable development policy (PDF, 285 KB) - This link will open in a new window. in 2005 to provide a framework for our efforts in terms of products and services, management practices and socioeconomic leadership.
 The policy is reviewed every 5 years.

-Environmental protection is a key factor of our sustainable development commitment policy.
-To put this commitment into action, Desjardins has implemented various initiatives.
+Environmental protection is a key factor of our sustainable development policy.
+To put this policy into action, Desjardins has implemented various initiatives.

-In 2020, Desjardins Group was the first financial institution in North America to join the Powering Past Coal Alliance (PPCA), a coalition of organizations supported by the United Nations working to phase out the use of coal as a fossil fuel in electric power generation plants.
-Desjardins Group commits to withdrawing from the coal energy sector and will support the remaining companies in its portfolio that have a firm, short-term plan to transition to renewable energy, in accordance with - This link will open in a new window.its position on coal (PDF, 121 KB).
+In 2020, Desjardins Group also became the first financial institution in North America to join the Powering Past Coal Alliance (PPCA)—a coalition of organizations supported by the United Nations working to phase out the use of coal as a fossil fuel in electric power generation plants.
+Desjardins Group is committed to withdrawing from the coal energy sector and will support the remaining companies in its portfolio that have a firm, short-term plan to transition to renewable energy, in accordance with - This link will open in a new window.its position on coal (PDF, 121 KB).

-In addition to these commitments, Desjardins is doing everything it can to reduce its environmental impact.
+Additionally, Desjardins is doing everything it can to reduce its environmental impact.
 Since 2007, we've been producing an inventory of our greenhouse gas emissions.
-After reaching our previous reduction target (2015–2017), in 2019 we committed to reducing our greenhouse gas emissions to 20% below 2018 levels by 2024.
+In 2019, we committed to reducing our greenhouse gas emissions to 20% below 2018 levels by 2024.